 Water Quality Program

-The Shuswap Watershed Council is focused on a watershed-wide, collaborative program to maintain and enhance water quality “at the source.”
+The Shuswap Watershed Council (SWC) is focused on a watershed-wide collaborative program to maintain and enhance water quality “at the source.”
 This is different from the role of water suppliers to treat and deliver drinking water “at the tap.”

 Source water protection is a first line of defence.
-This is possible only through collaboration and voluntary efforts since no single agency has responsibility for keeping the watershed healthy.
+This is best done through collaboration since no single agency has the exclusive responsibility for keeping the watershed healthy.
 This is where the SWC comes in: as a partnership of several organizations with different roles in water, it facilitates different groups working together to protect and enhance water quality.

-This program will complement and support the work of agencies with responsibilities for water, and will not duplicate any functions.
-The program consists of two initiatives:
+This program complements and supports the work of agencies with responsibilities for water.
+The SWC strives not to duplicate any functions.
+The program consists of the following:

 1) WATER MONITORING